daquioag/team-SAL/docs/customization.md

 #### You’ve successfully connected IntelliJ to your GitHub account with a token!

-Resume the rest of this instruction set here[#share-a-java-project-to-your-github]!
+Resume the rest of this instruction set [here](https://daquioag.github.io/team-SAL/docs/customization/#share-a-java-project-to-your-github)!